Easter Island: Climate

-Under the Köppen climate classification, the climate of Easter Island is classified as a humid subtropical climate (Cfa) that borders on a tropical rainforest climate (Af).
+Under the Köppen climate classification, the climate of Easter Island is classified as a tropical rainforest climate (Af) that borders on a humid subtropical climate (Cfa).
 The lowest temperatures are recorded in July and August (minimum 15 °C) and the highest in February (maximum temperature 28 °C), the summer season in the southern hemisphere.
 Winters are relatively mild.
 The rainiest month is May, though the island experiences year-round rainfall.
 Easter Island's isolated location exposes it to winds which help to keep the temperature fairly cool.
 Precipitation averages 1118 mm per year.
 Occasionally, heavy rainfall and rainstorms strike the island.
 These occur mostly in the winter months (June–August).
-Since it is close to the South Pacific High and outside the range of the intertropical convergence zone, cyclones and hurricanes do not occur around Easter Island.
+Since it is close to the South Pacific High and outside the range of the Intertropical Convergence Zone, cyclones and hurricanes do not occur around Easter Island.
 There is significant temperature moderation due to its isolated position in the middle of the ocean.